policygenius/reform/README.md

 property :title, sync: lambda { |value, options| model.set_title(value) }
 ```

-Instead of running Reform's built-in sync for this property the block is run.
+Instead of running ReformOneTwoSix's built-in sync for this property the block is run.

 You can also provide the sync lambda at run-time.